 CEO Dr. Joshua Tepper discusses the 2018 Choosing Wisely Canada conference and the progress made by this initiative.

-Choosing Wisely: An Idea Worth Spreading is a collaborative, ARTIC supported spread project that is empowering patients and families to make informed choices about their care.
+Choosing Wisely: An Idea Worth Spreading is a collaborative, ARTIC supported project that is reducing unnecessary medical tests and treatments by empowering patients with the right information to make decisions about their care.

 A new report highlights how health care providers are successfully adopting recommendations to reduce unnecessary medical procedures while still delivering quality care to patients across the province.